 Our charity ratings

 The Nature Conservancy of Canada (NCC) believes that transparency and accountability are important to our donors and supporters.
-Through hard work and prudent management, we have ensured that more than 80 per cent of all funds raised are directed to land conservation work.
+Through hard work and prudent management, we have ensured that on a 5-year average, more than 70 cents of every dollar raised is directed to land conservation work.

-NCC has received a number of positive ratings and awards by charity watchdog organizations; testaments to our careful management and transparency.
+For more than a decade NCC has received numerous positive ratings and awards from charity watchdog organizations; testaments to our careful management and transparency.

 Financial Post's Charities of the Year

 On December 7, 2017, the Financial Post issued its annual report card reviewing 2,500 Canadian charities.
-It named the Nature Conservancy of Canada one of the top environmental and conservation charities in the country.
+It named NCC as one of the top environmental and conservation charities in the country.
 NCC received a grade of A- for accountability and transparency.